 15 Tips for the Best Visit

 You have a big choice ahead of you—picking a college isn’t easy.
-Learning about your options online is important, but nothing beats visiting a campus and getting a feel for its energy—students, professors, staff, and atmosphere.
+Learning about your options online is important, but nothing beats visiting a campus and getting a feel for the energy of students, professors, and the atmosphere.

-- Use the website to map your visit.
-It will help give you an idea of what you want to pursue further while you’re on campus.
+- Use the web to learn about Truman before your arrival to campus.
+It will give you an idea of what you want to pursue further while you are on campus.

-- Ask questions—lots of them.
-It even helps to make a list before you arrive so you make sure to hit all the important topics while you’re here.
+- Ask questions, and lots of them!
+It even helps to make a list before you arrive so you make sure to hit all of the important topics while you are here.

-- Go on an official campus tour.
-You’ll get to see all the highlights of campus, and your student ambassador will be happy to tell you anything you’d like to know about Truman.
+- Go on an official campus tour to see the highlights of campus.
+Your student ambassador tour guide will be happy to tell you everything about being a student at Truman.

-- Walk around campus on your own.
-You’ll be able to take more time at the places you saw on the tour and will even be able to explore areas where the tour didn’t take you.
-This will also give you some much-needed time for reflection about everything you’re seeing and doing on your visit.
+- Explore campus on your own to take more time at the places you saw on the tour, and even explore areas where the tour did not take you.
+This will also give you some much-needed time for reflection about everything you are seeing and doing on your visit.

-- Take lots of pictures and notes.
-College visits can be overwhelming, especially when you’re going on a lot of them.
+- Take pictures and notes because college visits can be overwhelming--especially when you’re going on a lot of them.
 Keeping a record of your visit will help you remember what you saw, where you saw it, and what you thought about it at the time.
-This can be invaluable when you’re making your enrollment decision later.
+This can be extremely helpful when making your final enrollment decision later.

-- Meet with an admissions counselor.
-They can tell you all sorts of information about Truman, including answering questions about the application process, financial aid, and student life.
+- Meet with an admissions counselor to learn all sorts of information about Truman, including answering questions about the application process, financial aid, and student life.

-- Talk to current students.
-They’re your greatest resource for getting an insider’s perspective about what it’s like to be a Bulldog.
+- Talk to current students about their Truman experience.
+They are your greatest resource for getting an insider’s perspective about what it is like to be a Bulldog.

-- Speak with a professor who teaches in a subject you’re considering for a major to learn more about that field, what you’ll cover in your classes, and what a degree in that field can do for you when you graduate.
+- Speak with a professor who teaches in a subject you are considering for a major to learn more about the industry, what you will cover in your classes, and what a degree in that field can do for you when you graduate.

 - Pick up some food at a dining hall, Mainstreet Market, Jazzman’s Café, Zime, or the Truman convenience store to get a taste of the campus cuisine.

-- Pick up a copy of the student newspaper, The Index, to tap into students’ voices and perspectives on all things Truman.
+- Read the student newspaper, The Index, to tap into students’ voices and perspectives on all things Truman.

-- Attend a sporting event and cheer on the Bulldogs in one of our NCAA Division II sports and feel true Truman pride.
+- Attend a sporting event to cheer on the Bulldogs in one of our NCAA Division II sports and feel true Truman pride.

-- Explore Kirksville by shopping downtown, touring area parks and attractions, and eating at a local restaurant to sample what the area offers students and residents.
+- Explore Kirksville by shopping downtown, touring area parks and attractions, and eating at a local restaurant to sample what the Kirksville community offers students and residents.